ssilverman/QNEthernet/README.md

 * `hostByName()`: Convenience function that tries to resolve a hostname into an IP address.
 This returns whether successful.
 * `hostname()`: Gets the DHCP client hostname.
 An empty string means that no hostname is set.
-The default is "teensy-lwip".
+The default is "qnethernet-lwip".
 * `interfaceStatus()`: Returns the network interface status, `true` for UP and `false` for DOWN.
 * `isDHCPActive()`: Returns whether DHCP is active.